 Wild horses play a key role in ecosystems through their grazing behaviour, seasonal migration, daily routes, trampling and latrines.
 For rewilding, we are using primitive breeds that are most closely related to the extinct European wild horse.

 Wild bovines have been a keystone species shaping European landscapes.
 We are breeding back an animal that will be very close to the extinct Aurochs, using primitive breeds and crossbreeds that are most closely related to it.

-All of Rewilding Europe’s rewilding areas carnivore species play an integral role in shaping the local conservation setting, with the Grey wolf occurring in all areas.
-A range of activities are done to support the comeback of these species.
+In all of our rewilding landscapes carnivore species play an integral role in shaping the local conservation setting, with the grey wolf occurring in all areas.
+A range of activities are done to prepare for the comeback of this species.

-A range of other keystone wildlife species have our attention in the rewilding areas, ranging from red deer, fallow deer, Balkan and Apennines chamois, to white-tailed and lesser-spotted eagle, beaver, grey seal, Spanish ibex and others.
+A range of other keystone wildlife species have our attention in the rewilding landscapes, ranging from red deer, fallow deer, Balkan and Apennines chamois, to white-tailed and lesser-spotted eagle, beaver, grey seal, Asiatic wild ass, Dalmatian pelican and others.

 Wildlife Comeback in Europe report

 In 2013, scientists from the Zoological Society of London (ZSL), BirdLife International and the European Bird Census Council (EBCC) worked with experts from across Europe to gather data about the distribution and abundance of selected species.
 The report describes how, why and where 37 mammal and bird species have recovered over the past 50 years.
 It provides important lessons for the conservation of these and other species.